 - Which portals are they using?
 It is the big property portals you want to be listed on: Zoopla, Rightmove and Primelocation, and the relatively new OnTheMarket

-- Will they use newspapers?
+- Will they advertise your property in local newspapers?
 Which ones?
-Find out what local newspapers there are and if they will feature your property in them.
 If you are selling a more expensive property, will it feature in any national newspapers or magazines?